ianmarmour/nvidia-clerk/README.md

 DOWNLOAD UPDATE HERE -> [Releases](https://github.com/ianmarmour/nvidia-clerk/releases/latest) <-

-All functionaly is restored and improved for adding cards to checkout, please see the new usage section for users who are away from their computer!
+All functionaly is restored and improved for adding cards to checkout, please see the new remote usage section for users who are away from their computer!

-IF YOU USE NOTIFICATIONS THE LINKS WILL ONLY WORK WITH -REMOTE
-> Links can only be used a single time either on your desktop (default behavior) or on another system with -remote enabled.

 # nvidia-clerk